 Certifications must be renewed every 4 years.
 Click here for details.

 NOTE: All GIAC exams are delivered through proctored test centers and must be scheduled in advance.

 GIAC certification attempts will be activated in your GIAC account after your application has been approved and according to the terms of your purchase.
 Details on delivery will be provided along with your registration confirmation upon payment.
 You will receive an email notification when your certification attempt has been activated in your account.
 You will have 120 days from the date of activation to complete your certification attempt.
 GIAC exams must be proctored through Pearson VUE.
 Please click the following link for instructions on How to Schedule Your GIAC Proctored Exam http://www.giac.org/information/schedule_proctored_exam.pdf.
 GIAC exams are delivered online through a standard web browser.

 The topic areas for each exam part follow:

-- The candidate will demonstrate familiarity with network design principles and decisions, and with basic wireless security issues.
+- The candidate will demonstrate familiarity with cloud service, infrastructure and security issues

 - Creating and Auditing a Rulebase